About the Authors

 Doug holds an MA and PhD in rhetoric from Carnegie Mellon University and a BS in journalism from Ohio University.
 He is interested in argumentation, counterpublics, and the role of identity categories in public discourse.
 He is currently an assistant professor at Colorado State University.

 Hilary Franklin (emeritus)

 Hilary holds an MA and PhD in rhetoric from Carnegie Mellon University and a BA in English from Haverford College.
 She is interested in Asian American rhetoric, media, and (counter)public theory.
 She can still be found on campus at the Eberly Center for Teaching Excellence.

 Alexis holds a PhD in rhetoric from Carnegie Mellon University, an MA in Teaching from The Johns Hopkins University, and a BA in Government and English from Georgetown University.
 Her research is on public sphere theory and the rhetoric of public policy, particularly arguments about charter schools and education reform.
 She is currently an assistant professor at the University of Massachusetts, Dartmouth.

-The four founding editors are graduate students in and alumni of the Rhetoric Program at Carnegie Mellon University.
+The four founding editors are alumni of the Rhetoric Program at Carnegie Mellon University.

 and our Illustrator